jromulo21/AP-CS-Final-Project/README.md

 # AP-CS-Final-Project
-# Simple program used to demonstrate the concepts learned from AP Computer Science A (2017).
+# Simple program used to demonstrate concepts learned from AP Computer Science A (2017).